Pliosaurus: Feeding mechanics

 Pliosaurus is interpreted by palaeontologists as a marine predator at the top of the food chain, with powerful cranial musculature that gave it an exceptionally strong bite, although its skull was relatively weak against twisting or lateral bending.
-Unlike basal thalassophoneans such as Peloneustes, which were better adapted to small, mobile prey, Pliosaurus appeared to favor a predatory strategy based on short, targeted bites, delivered to the back of the jaw where the force of pressure was greatest.
+Unlike basal thalassophoneans such as Peloneustes and Luskhan, which were better adapted to small, mobile prey, Pliosaurus appeared to favor a predatory strategy based on short, targeted bites, delivered to the back of the jaw where the force of pressure was greatest.
 This anatomical configuration suggests that it avoided violently shaking or twisting its prey, which could compromise the integrity of its skull.
 It likely captured a wide variety of marine prey, ranging from medium-sized fish to smaller marine reptiles, which it subdued by firmly immobilizing with its robust jaws before crushing or swallowing them in dismemberment.
 This strategy of combining muscular power and attack precision allowed it to adapt to a wide range of prey, characteristic of a generalist predator of the Jurassic seas.

-In 2014, two studies conducted by Davide Foffa and his colleagues were published on biomechanical and CT analyses carried out on the holotype skull of P. kevani.
-The first study published that year focused on the specimen's rostral neurovascular network, with the authors reconstructing a complex system of vascular and nerve canals, preserved by a filling of sediment and pyrites, revealing ramifications of varying sizes up to 23 mm in diameter.
-This architecture suggests a high degree of sensitivity in the anterior region of the skull, probably related to sensory or trophic functions, such as detecting prey in an aquatic environment via electroperception.
 The second study focuses on bite force.
 By modeling the mandibular musculature and reconstructing the geometry of the skull using computed tomography and finite element analysis techniques, the researchers determined that the force exerted ranged from 9,600 to 48,000 newtons depending on the area of the lower jaws, a force comparable to, or even greater than, that of the largest living crocodilians.
 Since this power was concentrated in the back of the jaw, this suggests that P. kevani used a biting strategy designed to puncture or crush robust prey.
 However, despite this impressive force, the cranial structure has certain weaknesses when faced with bending or lateral torsional stresses.
 This also indicates that P. kevani did not kill its prey by violent jerks, but by a direct and powerful bite, optimized to quickly incapacitate large prey without excessive head movements.
 Such behavior was also suggested for the holotype of P. westburyensis in 1993.
 A Pliosaurus-like pliosaur has also been suggested to have inflicted bite marks upon an indeterminate ophthalmosaurid ichthyosaur by Nikolay Zverkov and colleagues in 2015.